ANZUK Supply Platoon

 Post-war the 1950’s

-• a Mobile Laundry and Bath Company, consisting of.
+• A Mobile Laundry and Bath Company, which included:

 • Five Bath Sections.